External MCP Tools for Chat Agents

 OAuth 2.1 Authentication Flow

-For servers supporting OAuth 2.1 with dynamic client registration:
+For MCP servers that support OAuth 2.1 dynamic client registration:

-- You're redirected back to the Tools settings page
+- After authorization, you're returned to the Tools settings

 - Tools are discovered automatically